A Note on Clustering Aggregation for Binary Clusterings: Parameter Number of Strings and an Integer Linear Programming Formulation

-In this section, we show that minimizing the Mirkin distance is fixed-parameter tractable with respect to the number~$m$ of input strings.
-To achieve this, we formulate our problem as an integer linear program with the number~$\rho$ of variables upper-bounded by $2^{m^2}$, each corresponding to a pair of column types (to be defined shortly), and with polynomial number of constraints.
-By \citet{Len83,Kan87}, we immediately have that our problem is solvable in time~$O(\rho^{O(\rho)}\cdot L)=2^{O(m^2\cdot 2^{m^2})}\cdot L)$, where $L$ denotes the length of binary encoding of the input strings.
-We note that this integer programming approach similar to ours is applicable in many string problems whenever the columns of the input can be grouped together in order to be represented by a constant number of variables~\cite{GraNieRoss2003,CheHerSor2018pnorm}.
-The resulting mathematical programming formulation is not linear at first.
-We need additional tricks where reformulate such that we can safely omit the square of binary variables, and such that we can introduce some extra variables to avoid multiplications of binary variables.
+In this section, we show that \MirkMin\ is fixed-parameter tractable with respect to the number~$m$ of input strings and we give an integer linear programming (ILP) formulation.
+To achieve this, we show that a solution can be represented by a binary string whose entries correspond to the column types of the input (to be defined shortly).
+Interpreting this string as a set of variables and trying all assignments of values it will then follow that \MirkMin\ is solvable in time~$O(2^{2^m}\cdot m \cdot n)$.

+The ILP also builds on the above-mentioned set of variables.
+We note that an integer programming approach similar to ours is applicable in many string problems whenever the columns of the input can be grouped together in order to be represented by a constant number of variables~\cite{GraNieRoss2003,CheHerSor2018pnormesa}.
+Here, however, the resulting mathematical programming formulation is not linear at first because the straightforward way to model the Mirkin distance involves multiplications of binary variables.
+We give additional reformulation tricks such that we can safely omit the square of binary variables, and such that we can introduce some extra variables to avoid multiplications of binary variables, resulting in an integer linear programming formulation.

-Before presenting the formulation, we observe a useful property of an optimal solution that allows us to introduce only binary variables, one for each column type.
-Herein, given a non-empty sequence~$S=(s_1,\ldots,s_m)$ of length\nobreakdash-$n$ strings, we say that two columns~$j,j'\in [n]$ have the \emph{same type} if for each $i \in [m]$ it holds that $s_i[j]=s_i[j']$.
+Before presenting the ILP formulation, we observe a useful property of an optimal solution that allows us to introduce only binary variables, one for each column type.
+Herein, given a non-empty sequence~$S=(s_1,\ldots,s_m)$ of length\nobreakdash-$n$ strings, we say that two columns~$j,j'\in [n]$ have the \myemph{same type} if for each $i \in [m]$ it holds that $s_i[j]=s_i[j']$.
 The \emph{type} of column $j$ is its equivalence class in the same-type relation.
 Thus, each type is represented by a vector in $\{0, 1\}^m$.

 \begin{lemma} Let $S$ be a sequence of $m$ strings, each of length~$n$, and let $\sol$ be a solution with minimum Mirkin distance to~$S$.
-If two distinct columns~$j$ and $j'$ with $j,j'\in [n]$ have the same type, then it holds that $\sol[j]=\sol[j']$. \end{lemma}
+If two distinct columns~$j$ and $j'$ with $j,j'\in [n]$ have the same type with respect to~$S$, then it holds that $\sol[j]=\sol[j']$. \end{lemma}